- There more you can utilize the idle time on most servers, the less you have to worry about scaling via additional hardware.

 - Virtualizing servers and loading them on a single physical box is a great way to make use of spare computing power, but it’s just the tip of the iceberg.

-1. You Gain Portability
+1. You gain portability

 Virtual machines are portable.
 Since the hypervisor abstracts the OS from the underlying hardware, a VM can be moved from one machine to another without any impact.
 This has a lot of benefits, whether you’re scaling up, scaling out, or planning for redundancy and disaster recovery.

-If you recall, scaling up can be difficult if your application can’t take full advantage of the additional CPU and memory resources.
+In Scalability 101: Up And Out, scaling up can be difficult if your application can’t take full advantage of the additional CPU and memory resources.
 In a virtualized environment, you can deploy additional clones of a virtual machine on the same physical hardware, using those idle resources.
 Additionally, you can deploy small virtual machines today and expand their CPU allocations as needed, and shift them from server to server without rebuilding.

-3. Costs Decrease
+3. Costs decrease

 If you’re scaling out, the abstraction from hardware lets you deploy servers from any vendor without worrying about fine tuning your application to different adapters, configurations, and underlying storage.
 Older, less-efficient hardware can be heavily consolidated.
 For instance, a dozen older 1000W servers might be consolidated to a single modern 750W server, saving on power, connectivity, and hardware maintenance.
 Given the rapid rise in core counts and 1U servers running in excess of 20 cores, the savings can be dramatic.

-4. You Gain Flexibility
+4. You gain flexibility

 Additionally, virtualized servers can even have multiple identities where it makes sense.
 For example, a development environment can be turned off and a QA and integration environment turned on—all on the same hardware.
 This can be extremely useful for short-lived, temporary, or mutually-exclusive environments.
 Rather than buying physical servers for every task (or reconfiguring and reloading them constantly), changing from one role to another is as simple as shutting down one OS and starting up another.